suryapa1/agents-ai/labs.md

 **Lab 5 - Working with multiple agents**

 **Purpose: In this lab, we’ll see how to add an agent to a workflow using CrewAI.**

+---

+**What the agent example does**
+- Implements a **CrewAI** workflow with multiple agents: travel, customer service, and booking.
+- Coordinates task delegation between specialized agents.
+- Simulates a flight booking process from information extraction to confirmation.

+**What it demonstrates about the framework**
+- Highlights **CrewAI’s structured multi-agent planning**, where each agent owns a role.
+- Emphasizes **modularity**: clear division of responsibilities, reusable logic per agent.
+- Demonstrates coordination, task assignment, and coherent multi-agent collaboration.

+---

+### Steps

 1. As we've done before, we'll build out the agent code with the diff/merge facility.
 Run the command below.
 ```